 EU Directive 96/29 (Section 4, Article 6) clearly allows radioactive waste to be mixed into consumer goods.
 Due to the EEA agreement, Norway cannot refuse to import these radioactive consumables.

-"New regulations in radiation protection legislation" were sent out for consultation without the directive being attached.
-The Storting incorporated the directive into the Norwegian legal text on 11 April 2000, without any parliamentary representative asking for the floor.
+"New regulations in radiation protection legislation" were sent out for consultation without the directive being included.
+The Storting incorporated the directive into Norwegian legislative text on April 11, 2000, without any parliamentary representative asking for the floor.
 Subsequently, "Act 2000-05-12 no. 36: Radiation Protection Act and Radiation Use" became Norwegian law on May 12 of that year.

 However, the Storting's approval can of the directive may be said to be without significant significance, as it will hardly be relevant to add nuclear waste to consumer goods here in Norway.
 What is of greater importance is that the EU both allows, and practices, the addition of nuclear waste in raw materials to industry, – and that Norwegian law now allows the import of such products!

 According to this directive, known as the Euratom Directive, it is possible for EU countries to use radioactive nuclear waste, – which has so far been stored in landfills, – in the production of consumer goods.

 The documentation can be found in Section 4, Article 6.1: "Member States shall ensure that all new classes or types of practices which result in exposure to ionizing radiation before they are first adopted or first approved, are justified by their financial, social or other benefits in relation to the health damage they may cause».